asciinema/asciinema/CONTRIBUTING.md

 ## AI-assisted contributions

-It's fine to use AI coding tools when working on a contribution.
-A few expectations keep this working well for everyone:

-- **Disclose AI use in your PR description**: which tool, and to what extent (e.g. "wrote the first draft, which I then reviewed and reworked").
+If you use AI coding tools, note that in your PR description: which tool, and to what extent (e.g. "wrote the first draft, which I then reviewed and reworked").
-- **You must fully understand your changes.** You should be able to explain what the code does, how it interacts with the rest of the project, and answer review questions yourself.
-- **Write in your own voice.** PR descriptions, discussion threads and review replies should be written by you, not generated.

-Reviewing a change is often more work than writing it.
-These expectations keep maintainer review time going where it matters: changes that a human has already understood, tested and stands behind.
+The expectations above apply no matter how a change was produced.
+Reviewing a change is often more work than writing it, and you are the one who needs to understand, test and stand behind what you submit.

 ## Community